Series

 National politics has a significant impact on organizing and accessing community welfare.
 This book engages with notions of everyday politics within two London-based food co-ops emerging from different political environments and ideologies.
 It provides a careful and engaging examination of the experiences of political and economic change in Austerity Britain, revealing how national politics came to punctuate everyday lives within the co-ops.
 It highlights the political resonances that practices of care, aid and community organizing came to have within the food co-ops at a time of rapid welfare withdrawal, as well as the tensions between more radical and neoliberal imaginaries that played out within them.

 Celia Plender is a lecturer in anthropology at the University of Exeter.
 She is also the co-convenor of the Association of Social Anthropologists’ Anthropology of Britain Network.
-One of her recent research projects was An Oral History of Neal’s Yard which was contributed to the University of Sheffield’s European Research Council-funded project Food Futures.
+One of her recent research projects was The Politics of Food and Housing in Changing Times, which was funded by the Economic and Social Research Council.

 Subject: Political and Economic AnthropologySociology